If you use the planned payroll calculation chart, the Payroll > Payroll Charts section is available in Administration mode. To get started:

 Step-by-step setup #

-- Go to Payroll > Calculation rules and click Add rule.
+- Go to Payroll > Payroll Rules and click Add a rule.

 - Skip the Services and Group booking blocks.